ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 (analogously to its counterpart, the probabilistic decoder).
 Although this is an accurate interpretation, it is a limited one.
-Classically, inference networks are known as *recognition models*, and have now been used successfully for decades in a number of methods.
+Classically, inference networks are known as *recognition models*, and have now been used for decades in a wide variety of probabilistic methods.
 When composed end-to-end, the recognition-generative model combination can be seen as having an autoencoder structure.
-Indeed, this structure contains the variational autoencoder as a special case, and the now less fashionable *Helmholtz machine* [#dayan1995]_.
+Indeed, this structure contains the variational autoencoder as a special case, and also the now less fashionable *Helmholtz machine* [#dayan1995]_.
-Even more generally, this recognition-generative model combination constitutes a widely-applicable approach now known as *amortized variational inference*, which can be used to perform approximate inference in models that lie beyond even the large class of deep latent Gaussian models.
+Even more generally, this recognition-generative model combination constitutes a widely-applicable approach currently known as *amortized variational inference*, which can be used to perform approximate inference in models that lie beyond even the large class of deep latent Gaussian models.